Mount Kōya – 高野山

 The central zone is where Tokugawa family’s tombstones are located, here is the resting place of Ieyasu, Iemitsu and Hidetada.

-While leaving the vivid, urbanized Ōsaka to reach mount Kōya, I felt like escaping the modern civility.
+While leaving the vivid, urbanized Ōsaka to reach Mount Kōya, we felt like escaping the modern world.

-After departing from Namba station, the train entered after a while in an idyllic landscape: I suddenly got into the woods and then on the top of the mountain.
+After departing from Namba station, the train entered after a while in an idyllic landscape: we suddenly got into the woods and then on the top of the mountain.

-Mount Kōya’s ambiance depends on the time of the year, but I have been there in every season and it is always a wonderful place.
+Mount Kōya’s ambiance depends on the time of the year, but we have been there in every season and it is always a wonderful place.